The collective effort needed to build a clean hydrogen energy system is already underway Image: REUTERS/Alex Gallardo

 To deal with global problems, you need global solutions, and no one company, industry or government will reach the Paris Agreement vision acting on its own.
 Private sector players are ready to mobilize large-scale capital to develop innovative products and technologies.
 They have identified the necessary financing instruments that will address risk-sharing and liquidity requirements for long-term infrastructure investments.

-For their part, governments have a unique ability to level the regulatory playing field and create demand for increased investment and innovation, as well as decrease the costs associated with hydrogen production and distribution.
+For their part, governments have a unique ability to level the regulatory playing field and create demand for increased investment and innovation, as well as decrease the costs associated with hydrogen energy production and distribution.
 For example, governments can create demand for infrastructure through public procurement of hydrogen-powered vehicles and fleet regulation.
 Such schemes have already been utilized in many countries to promote vehicle use and develop recharging infrastructure.
 These can jumpstart private investment and send a signal to producers to continue scaling up.

 2) Cooperation works

-We’ve already seen several examples of successful large-scale hydrogen projects made possible through direct government support, be it regulatory or financial, paired with industry innovation.
-And over the next five years the hydrogen industry will invest billions of dollars in deployment projects in Europe, Asia and North America that will demonstrate the key benefits hydrogen delivers across the value chain.
-Knowing this, the Hydrogen Council, a coalition of more than 50 multinational CEOs supporting hydrogen deployment, has already identified more than 20 flagship hydrogen projects that together will be responsible for 75 million tons of carbon abatement, and demonstrate public-private collaboration in action.
+We’ve already seen several examples of successful large-scale hydrogen energy projects made possible through direct government support, be it regulatory or financial, paired with industry innovation.
+And over the next five years the hydrogen energy industry will invest billions of dollars in deployment projects in Europe, Asia and North America that will demonstrate the key benefits hydrogen delivers across the value chain.
+Knowing this, the Hydrogen Council, a coalition of more than 50 multinational CEOs supporting hydrogen energy deployment, has already identified more than 20 flagship hydrogen projects that together will be responsible for 75 million tons of carbon abatement, and demonstrate public-private collaboration in action.

-Those projects include the H21 Leeds City Gate Project, which will convert its pipeline network for 100% pure hydrogen use; H2 Mobility, which is on track to build and operate several hundred hydrogen stations in German metropolitan areas by 2023; and the Fukushima Hydrogen Project that looks to build an electrolysis plant for green hydrogen production using renewable electricity, turning Fukushima into a hydrogen supply centre.
+Those projects include the H21 Leeds City Gate Project, which will convert its pipeline network for 100% pure hydrogen use; H2 Mobility, which is on track to build and operate several hundred hydrogen stations in German metropolitan areas by 2023; and the Fukushima Hydrogen Project that looks to build an electrolysis plant for green hydrogen production using renewable electricity, turning Fukushima into a hydrogen energy supply centre.

 All of these projects, and many more to come, demonstrate how government and industry cooperation leads the way for future ventures to be developed.